hiro2233/nuttx/nuttx/configs/README.txt

   This is the port to the DTX1-4000L "Mirtoo" module.
 This module uses MicroChip PIC32MX250F128D.
 See http://www.dimitech.com/ for further information.

+configs/moteino-mega
+  This is placeholder for the LowPowerLab MoteinoMEGA that is based on the Atmel AVR ATMega1284P MCU.
+There is not much there yet and what is there is untested due to tool-related issues.

+configs/moxa
+  Moxa NP51x0 series of 2-port advanced RS-232/422/485 serial device servers.

 configs/mx1ads
   This is a port to the Motorola MX1ADS development board.
 That board is based on the Freescale i.MX1 processor.
 The i.MX1 is an ARM920T.